 The core purpose of the Company is to make people healthier, and to enhance and protect their lives.
 The Company has a unique entrepreneurial spirit with a strong emphasis on innovation.
 The Board of Directors ("Board") has the responsibility to preserve these special attributes, while at the same time ensuring that the principles of sound uncompromising good governance are observed.

-Overview of the Board and sub-committees
+Overview of the Board, Board Sub-Committees and Advisory Committees